 This is a basic example, but I really think if someone is really motivated to build a good theme summary automatically they could learn a lot from doing this.
 And it would enable them to better learn how to solve related problems.
 When they start hitting some limits they might start wondering how the model actually works, and that could lead to much deeper learning.

-Depending on the level experience you may want to hide some of the complex logic (one of the wonderous things about programming is that you can do this through functions).
+Depending on the level experience you may want to hide some of the complex logic (one of the wondrous things about programming is that you can do this through functions).
 How you hide the complexity, and how much you hide, depends on where you want the student to focus.
 This means thinking a bit about where they are, and how they can learn in small steps.
 Also it's really hard to do this - I find sitting with someone as they work through the problem can be really helpful because they'll hit issues you didn't even think of.
-Some gentle encouragement, hints, or ocassionally fixing weird problems can be very helpful in getting them through the process.
+Some gentle encouragement, hints, or occasionally fixing weird problems can be very helpful in getting them through the process.
 But as much as possible you want them to drive their own learning.

 I haven't seen this idea of teaching programming by editing code to be widely taught.
 But in practice it's how most programmers actually work.
 I'm much more likely to be maintaining and extending some existing code than I am to be writing my own.
 Even when I'm writing my own, it's not unusual for me to look at tutorials or Stack Overflow for how to solve particular problems.
 Similarly I think this would be a valuable way to learn how to code.